kharovtobi/qemu-3dfx-arch/wrappers/README.md

 ## Notes
  - Feel free to add anything to iso folder.
  - Run `buildiso.sh` to make a Wrapper Disk with tools installed via the internet automatically.
 If you have kjliew's `vmaddons.iso`, It will extract files into the iso to add WineD3D libraries.
-If not, it will either download JHRobotics wine9x libraries or adolfintel (Federico Dossena) WineD3d libraries instead.
+If not, it will either download JHRobotics wine9x libraries or adolfintel (Federico Dossena) WineD3D libraries instead.
+(Everything must be compiled first and followed the Building Guest Wrappers instructions!)
  - The buildiso.sh also works on kjliew's or any forked qemu-3dfx repository.
 Copy the script to the repo's wrapper folder (Required!)
  - ICD support is included via JHRobotics forked repo but disabled by default (im sorry)
  - Making mesa wrappers only compile opengl32.dll and wgltest.exe only.
 If you want all of them to compile including ICD support, run command in `wrappers/mesa/build` with Makefile